wsdt/sensor.cryptoportfolio/README.md

 # // Crypto Portfolio
+Install this Hassio integration via HACS.

 ## Params
+Add this to your `configuration.yaml`.

 ### Configuration for Ethereum or Ethereum forks such as Binance Smart Chain, ..

 - address __required__